neurohackweek/docker-for-scientists/_episodes/03-pulling_and_running.md

 Before we try to access files from the localhost lets get some example data

 1. Create a folder on your local machine.
-I went with `/d/docker_tutorial`
+I went with `/home/me/docker_tutorial`
 2. Go to [NeuroVault.org](http://neurovault.org) pick a map (for example [this one](http://neurovault.org/media/images/457/tfMRI_SOCIAL_TOM-RANDOM_zstat1.nii.gz) and download it to the example folder.

-Let's mount this folder so it will be accessible from the container when we run it `docker run -ti --rm -v D:\docker_tutorial:/data bids/base_fsl`
+Let's mount this folder so it will be accessible from the container when we run it `docker run -ti --rm -v /home/me/docker_tutorial:/data bids/base_fsl`

 Excercises:

 1. Can you see the downloaded map in `/data` folder inside the container?
 2. Can you use tools installed in the container on the files in the `/data` folder?
-For example `fslmaths /data/tfMRI_SOCIAL_TOM-RANDOM_zstat1.nii.gz -kernel gauss 10 /data/smoothed.nii.gz`
+For example `fslmaths /data/tfMRI_SOCIAL_TOM-RANDOM_zstat1.nii.gz -kernel gauss 10 -fmean /data/smoothed.nii.gz`
 3. After getting out of the container can you see the modified files on your host system?